 How much does each session cost?

 Equity and access are the foundation of this institute, and with that in mind, our goal is to keep registration costs as affordable as possible for educators while also ensuring that our team of facilitators is also compensated for their time and talent.
+Costs for each session will be available soon.

 How can I register?